hardyjoysan/sailsjs-vue-boilerplate/README.md

 # SailsJs 1.4 + VueJs 3.0 Boilerplate
-An experimental project to create a boilerplate for SailsJs with VueJs serve in a single domain
+Boilerplate for SailsJs with VueJs to run in a single domain.

 ## Installation